Best Travel and Acoustic Guitar Reviews

 • Sound is a little thin and "tinny" when flat-picking

 This is an excellent little parlor guitar.
 I had a hard time choosing between this and Taylors Mini GS.
-While this guitar doesn’t come with the wood choices or a gig bag, it makes up for it in looks and electronics come with it as a standard feature.
+This guitar comes with a sturdy gig back and passive electronics, the solid wood version of this guitar is slightly more than the Taylor Mini.
 This is an elegant looking guitar that is easy to play.

 This guitar really excels in finger-style picking, which makes it ideal for sitting on the patio or living room, picking out your favorite tunes.
-The forward shifted x-bracing allows for the top to be responsive and this guitar produces a warms sweet tone when finger-picking.
+The scalloped bracing allows for the top to be responsive, and this guitar produces a warms sweet tone when fingerpicking.
+At times I wished for a little more volume on the B and E strings, but it is workable as is.

 If you’re looking for an affordable Parlor guitar that looks great and comes with electronics this guitar should be on your shortlist.